thegrumpys/odop/docs/Help/DesignTypes/spring_oview.md

     FS_SI_HI         -  factor of safety on upper limit of initial stress F_1>IT_MARGIN    -  amount by which FORCE_1 exceeds INITIAL_TENSION

- Other values are calculated and displayed by the REPORT command.
+ Other values are calculated and displayed by the REPORT menu items.
 These
  include:

     wire_length      -  total length of wire required to manufacture the spring, not including any waste.